Compassionate Release Federal Prison

 Medical: Terminal or Debilitated Prisoners

-The Bureau has determined that certain terminal medical conditions amount to extraordinary and compelling reasons that may justify early release.
+The Bureau has determined that certain terminal medical conditions amount to extraordinary and compelling reasons that may justify compassionate release in federal prison.
 Generally, the prisoner must have been diagnosed with a terminal, incurable disease that will lead to death within 18 months.
-While the BOP may consider the functional impairments of terminally ill prisoners, they are not dispositive to the final decision on whether to grant compassionate release.
+While the BOP may consider the functional impairments of terminally ill prisoners, they are not dispositive to the final decision on whether to grant compassionate release in federal prison.

 Read our Terminal Medical Condition page for more information on this category of compassionate release.